Stand together, Britain's May calls for unity on Brexit

 The EU’s chief negotiator Michel Barnier said both sides would work “calmly and seriously” in the coming weeks to try to reach agreement on the backstop.

-He said the withdrawal agreement with Britain had to be “orderly for everyone and all the subjects, including Ireland”.
+He said the withdrawal agreement with Britain had to be “orderly for everyone and all the subjects, including Ireland”. [nB5N1SU00J]

+In Dublin, Irish Prime Minister Leo Varadkar said on Tuesday he still believed a positive outcome was possible, but added: “I am disappointed and concerned... it has not been possible to make the decisive progress we so urgently need.
+The gaps between the positions are significant and time is running out.”

-Writing by Elizabeth Piper; Editing by Janet Lawrence
+Additional reporting by Kylie MacLellan in London, Alissa de Carbonnel and Alastair Macdonald in Brussels, Andreas Rinke in Berlin, Writing by Elizabeth Piper; Editing by Janet Lawrence and Gareth Jones